github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 ### Results view
 1. Can open a results view
-- When variant analysis state is “pending”
+- When variant analysis state is "pending"
-- When variant analysis state is “in_progress”
+- When variant analysis state is "in_progress"
-- When variant analysis state is “succeeded”
+- When variant analysis state is "succeeded"
-- When variant analysis state is “failed”
+- When variant analysis state is "failed"
-- When variant analysis state is “canceled”
+- When variant analysis state is "canceled"
 2. Results view opens automatically
 - When starting variant analysis run
 - When vscode opens (if view was open when vscode was closed)